 Analogous to financial accounting methods, environmental and social accounting methods aim to measure the impact of corporate activities on society.
 Such social and environmental impacts are often not expressed by the market, do not have a market value, and are therefore often ignored by corporations (Elkington 1999, Lamberton 2005, Schaltegger and Burritt 2000).
 However, accounting methods provide crucial information for managerial decision making (accounting for decision-making) and for internal and external reporting (accounting for control) (Zimmerman 2009).
 Whereas environmental accounting methods are relatively widespread, as shown by their frequent occurrence in annual reports, CSR activities often extend to more numerous dimensions than the environmental one, with impact on both the economy and society.
-The lack of consensus on the definition of social impact, as well as the use of social impact methods (Maas and Boons 2010).
+The lack of consensus on the definition of social impact and the best way to measure it hampers both the academic debate on social impact, as well as the use of social impact methods (Maas and Boons 2010).
 This chapter is a first attempt at increasing consensus by analysing social impact and categorising contemporary social impact methods.